codeurjc/Performance-testing-in-the-WebRTC-arena/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14731689.svg)](https://doi.org/10.5281/zenodo.14731689)

-Reproduction package for the paper "Performance testing in the WebRTC arena: a case study of three real-time communication systems".
+Reproduction package for the paper "Quality of Experience under huge load for WebRTC applications: a case study of three media servers".
 This description contains detailed steps to reproduce the results on the paper.

 The almost complete reproduction package can be found in Zenodo ([https://doi.org/10.5281/zenodo.14731689](https://doi.org/10.5281/zenodo.14731689)) and contains the following files:

 ```
 .
 ├── dataset-combined.zip            # Raw data results of the paper ready for analysis (~17 GB uncompressed)
-├── openvidu-loadtest-3.0.0.zip     # OpenVidu LoadTest code
+├── openvidu-loadtest-3.0.0.zip     # OpenVidu QoE and Load Testing Tool (OQLT) code
-├── mediafiles.zip                  # Media files used in the paper for the users in OpenVidu LoadTest
+├── mediafiles.zip                  # Media files used in the paper for the users in OQLT
 ├── analysis.ipynb                  # Jupyter Notebook for data analysis
 ├── extract.ipynb                   # Jupyter Notebook for extraction of data from an ELK stack
 ├── .env.template                   # Template of .env file used for extraction of data